Applications for Ku-ring-gai Community Grants 2019 have closed

 Priority Funding Areas which align with Ku-ring-gai Council long-term plans are: Children and Families; Young People; Older People; People with Disabilities; People from Culturally and Linguistically Diverse Backgrounds; Women; Community Safety; Arts/Cultural Pursuits; Economic and Social Development.

-Organisations which do not have an ABN must submit a Statement by Supplier form - refer to "Contact details - ABN question" on each electronic application form.
+Organisations that do not have an ABN must submit a Statement by Supplier form - refer to "Contact details - ABN question" on each electronic application form.

 You can download the Organisation template here and use this each time you apply for a grant.